 So if you’re searching for new strategies to increase your productivity and focus, give these 5 smart strategies a try.
 From finding an ideal workspace, to knowing your peak productivity time, to regularly practicing deep breathing, there is an easy option for everyone to try today!

 Have you ever been “in the zone?”
-What are your strategies for reaching your peak performance?
+What are your strategies to get in the zone and maximize productivity?
 Have you ever tried deep breathing exercises?
-What about bulletproof coffee?
 I’d love to hear from you.
 Please let me know below!